Children and Youth

 Immunizations schedules are often different from country to country.
-As a New Canadian there may be free vaccines that your child is eligible for.
-Talk with a public health nurse to find out what vaccines your child may be eligible for.
+As a New Canadian there may be free vaccines that your child needs.
+Talk with your doctor or a public health nurse to find out what vaccines your child may be missing.

 What vaccines does my child need if they have a chronic health condition?

 Different chronic health conditions can put your child at risk for different vaccine preventable diseases.
-Talk with a public health nurse to find out what vaccines your child may be eligible for.
+Talk with your doctor or a public health nurse to find out what vaccines your child may need.